varabyte/kobweb/README.md

 ```

 Even though you should rarely need CSS variables, there may be occasions where they can be a useful tool in your
 toolbox.
-The above examples were artificial examples used as a way to show off CSS variables in relatively isolated
+The above examples were artificial scenarios used as a way to show off CSS variables in relatively isolated
 environments.
 But here are some situations that might benefit from CSS variables:

 * You have a site which allows users to choose from a list of several themes (e.g. primary and secondary colors).
 It